kmvanden/microbiome_analysis/README.md

 In the resulting precision matrix, non-zero entries indicate conditional dependencies between taxa (i.e., the two taxa are directly associated after accounting for all other taxa in the network).

+## :basket::basket: Enterotyping
+The unsupervised categorization of microbiome samples into clusters (enterotypes) based on community composition (i.e., the relative abundance of taxa that dominate different groups).

+**Dirichlet-Multinomial Mixture (DMM) model**: is one of the most widely used statistical models for enterotyping.

+The DMM model assumes that each cluster (enterotype) has a separate Dirichlet-Multinomial distribution.
+For each sample within a given cluster, a probability vector *p* of taxa abundances is randomly sampled from the Dirichlet distribution for that cluster.
+The selected probability vector and the sample’s own library size *n* are used to define the multinomial distribution from which that sample’s counts are drawn.
+Samples are then probabilistically assigned to the cluster whose Dirichlet-Multinomial most likely explains their observed data.

+The Dirichlet parameters for each cluster are estimated from the observed count data using maximum likelihood, implemented via the Expectation-Maximization algorithm (EM).
+During each iteration, the Dirichlet parameters are updated based on a weighted average of the observed counts across all samples, where the weights correspond to each sample’s posterior probability of belonging to that cluster.
+This process is repeated iteratively to maximize the overall likelihood of the observed data and is continued until convergence is reached.

+The model fitting process is repeated separately for a range of user-defined cluster counts (e.g., k = 1 to k = 5), and the optimal number of clusters is selected using a model selection criterion, such as Bayesian Information Criterion or Laplace approximation.